 Clinical Psychology Faculty: Exceptional Educators.
 Experienced Researchers.

-- Learn from professors who are frequent presenters at such professional psychological conferences such as the Women, Management and Leadership Conference; UT Tyler’s First Annual Psi Chi Research Conference; and the Annual Convention of the Association for Behavioral and Cognitive Therapies.
+- Learn from professors who are frequent presenters at such professional psychological conferences such as The Women, Management and Leadership Conference; UT Tyler’s First Annual Psi Chi Research Conference; and the Annual Convention of the Association for Behavioral and Cognitive Therapies.

 - Study with professors whose teaching achievements have been recognized with such awards as Outstanding Faculty Award, UT Tyler; Chancellor’s Council Teaching Award, UT Tyler; Faculty of the Year, Forest Institute of Professional Psychology; and Society of Fellows, St. Martin’s University.

-Learn about UT Tyler psychology faculty
+Learn more about UT Tyler psychology & counseling faculty.

-Clinical Psychology Courses : Theory-Based.
+Clinical Psychology Courses: Theory-Based.
 Hands-on.

 Counseling Theories – Complete an overview of the current theoretical approaches to psychotherapy, including problems of assessment, therapeutic contracting and intervention strategies/techniques.